baravdish/baravdish.github.io/_posts/2025-08-31-deeplearning-project-VisionTransformer-part3.md

 Output: `[B, 32, 32, 64]` with `C=64` channels.
 Converted to flat tokens: `[B, 1024, 64]`.

-This means that adjacent patches overlap by 3 pixels (7-4).
+This means that for overlapping patches we have that adjacent patches overlap by 3 pixels (7-4).
 It might look something like this in PyTorch:

 ```python